-After turning on Care Centers at your practice, you may need to spend some time answering and completing old message tasks that do not have a Care Center.
+After turning on the Care Center features at your practice, you may need to spend some time answering and completing old message tasks that do not have an assigned care center.
 All new messages can have a care center, but your practice may have a backlog of message tasks.

 Any message without an assigned care center will appear for every location, regardless of the user’s location filter setting.

 Train Your Staff to Assign Care Centers for Every Patient